tobyhodges/studious-happiness/episodes/20-end-of-day.md

 ---
 layout: break
-title: "Lunch"
+title: "Day's End"
 teaching: 0
 exercises: 0
 break: 45
 ---
 # Reflection exercise

-While eating lunch, meet some of your fellow learners!

-Some topics on which to reflect:
+We hope you enjoyed your first day.
+Before you return tomorrow, here are some topics on which to reflect:

 *   How is python different from other languages you know?
     *   Consider collections, loops, functions.